eecs-autograder/autograder.io/coding_standards_typescript_vue.md

 # Typescript/Vue Coding Standards

 Typescript and Vue projects should use TSLint/ESLint to enforce these standards where possible.
+Extisting projects already have this set up as part of the continuous integration checks.

+## A Note on Auto-Formatters
+When contributing, please do NOT run any auto-formatting tools on the source code.
+Since such tools are ofter highly opinionated, they can clutter pull requests with formatting-only changes and make it harder for me to review your code.

+If this document is agnostic on a particular element style, follow the convention used in the file you are editing.
+If you're writing a new file, try to follow the convention used in another similar file.

 ## Indentation
 - Indent using 2 spaces in .vue, .html, and .yml/.yaml files.